leeway64/promoting-human-rights-a-collection-of-organizations-I-support/README.md

 You can also view all of this project's content through Sphinx-generated documentation.

-To build the `html` file, run the following commands:
+To build and open the `html` file, run the following commands:

 ```
 python3 -m venv .venv